 The puppy needs to go outside first thing in the morning.
 This needs to occur at the same time every day.
 Therefore, until you get the puppy housebroken it is important that you get up at the same time each day.

 If the family protection dog puppy has an accident, then simply clean it up.
 There is no need to scold.
 If you can catch the puppy in the act, then take it to the area outside as quickly and calmly as possible.
 While you are cleaning the mess, consider your routine ensuring that it is perfect.
 Way too many owners are tempted to punish the puppy when they really need to punish themselves.

-The housebreaking experience should not make you wish that you had not answered the personal protection dogs for sale ad.
+The housebreaking experience should not make you wish that you had not answered the personal protection dogs for sale ads.
 The key is to concentrate on establishing a routine.
 Remain positive throughout the experience as it will only last a few weeks.
-Then, you will have the family protection dog that your family desperately needs.
+Then, you will have a family protection dog that your family desperately needs.
 After housebreaking is through your new puppy will bring your family great happiness.